CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 - Alphabet.
 One to one conversion of letters to symbols.
 After this you will be able to write, but many joins will be awkward.
 Keep reading.
 - Joins.
 When you finish this section, you will be at the Fully Written level.
 Speedbuilding at this level is not advised.
 Excessive practice will train your hand and brain to write fully – even when it’s not necessary.
 Do the exercises as described, so you are 80% comfortable with the basics, then move on.
+- Basic.
+This adds a few rules and abbreviations that are definitely worth learning, comparable to the Supplement's Ordinary

+-
 - All the Rules.
 This lists all the rules in alphabetical order.

-- Basic.
-This adds a few rules and abbreviations that are definitely worth learning, comparable to the Manual's Ordinary
+- Basic
 - Intermediate.
 This level adds more rules and abbreviations.
 - Reporting.
 -